-If you are a faculty member advising a Departmental Honors thesis and have questions, your main point of contact will be your department's Honors Council representative.
-If you are advising a General Honors thesis, you should contact the General Honors faculty member on the committee for information.
+If you are advising a Departmental Honors thesis and have questions, your main point of contact will be your department's Honors Council representative.
+If you are advising a General Honors thesis, you should contact the General Honors faculty member on the committee for information and assistance.

-You should also be familiar with our Graduation with Honors FAQ, which we require all students pursuing Latin honors to acknowledge having read before submitting their registration paperwork.
+You should also be familiar with our Graduation with Honors FAQ.

 To be a thesis advisor or serve on a thesis committee you must be a regular full-time faculty member or a multi-year contract instructor at the University of Colorado Boulder.
 In terms of rank, this means Professor, Associate Professor, Assistant Professor, Senior Instructor or Instructor.
 Anyone who does not fit one of these roles has to be approved by the Honors Program.

 Your role as the honors thesis advisor is very much like a graduate thesis advisor.
-The presumption is that your scholarship or your interest will match the student’s topic.
+The presumption is that your scholarship or your interest will be close to the student’s topic.
 Of equal importance is your willingness and ability to meet with the student on a regular basis.
-The most common factor in a failed thesis attempt is a breakdown in communication between the advisor and the student during the thesis effort.
+The most common factor in a failed thesis attempt is a breakdown in communication between the advisor and the student.

-The thesis defense must be conducted by the deadline determined by the Honors Program Office, and the format is typically that of a graduate thesis defense.
+The defense must be held by the Honors Program's deadline, and the format is similar to a graduate thesis defense.
 A defense typically takes about an hour.
 Scheduling a time and place is the student’s responsibility.
 In addition, many departments require that the student supply the committee with an unofficial copy of their transcript.
-When the defense is complete, the committee will complete the thesis defense form (you can find the current semester's form on the right side of this page).

 There is one area where the honors thesis defense diverges from the defense of a graduate thesis.
 Whereas graduate students are typically told whether they passed or failed following their defense, this is not the case for the honors thesis.
 The student MUST NOT be told what the committee recommendation will be.

-Thesis advisors and other committee members are of course welcome to attend the Honors Convocation.
+And of course, thesis advisors and other committee members are welcome at the Honors Convocation.